-Acknowledgements.
+This work was supported by the German Research Foundation (DFG), grant number 416883305.
 We would like to thank Kristina Kleineidam from the University of Giessen for giving us the opportunity to take soil samples at the long-term study site in Giessen.
-Special thanks goes to Max Köhne for his help and support with the lab work, especially during COVID-19 pandemic.
+A special thanks to Max Köhne for his help and support in lab work, especially during Covid-19 pandemic.